jmd-jude/wayscribe-web-app-v1/domain-files/platform-context/core_thesis_document.md

 **Purpose**: This document crystallizes WHY expertise must become living guidance, not static information.
 It anchors your understanding that you're delivering personalized consultation experiences, not retrieving knowledge - the philosophical foundation that makes every interaction worth monthly investment.

+## The Stakes

+Every day, professionals paste SME content into ChatGPT, getting inconsistent, potentially unsafe adaptations.
+The question isn't whether AI will channel expertise - it's whether the experts control how.

 ## The Transformation

 Wayscribe transforms static intellectual property into Interactive Knowledge Assets - expertise that adapts to each user's specific situation through AI-enhanced consultation.